Kitchen Design Contest FAQs

 - Complete list of Sub-Zero and Wolf products included in project

-- Floor plan/elevation files (minimum of two; one 1 must be a floor plan) – PDF, JPG or JPEG
+- Floor plan/elevation files (minimum of one; one must be a floor plan) – PDF, JPG or JPEG

-- Photos of the finished space (minimum of three) – JPG or JPEG
+- Photos of the finished space (minimum of five; more are highly encouraged) – JPG or JPEG

 - Homeowner’s top project design goals

-- Why the Sub-Zero and Wolf products were chosen; how did they influence the design
+- Why you chose the Sub-Zero and Wolf products you did, and how they influenced the design

-- Any additional information you wish to include
+- Any additional information you wish to share (optional)

 Can I enter more than one kitchen in the same contest period?

-Yes, you may enter multiple kitchens as long as the projects were completed and constructed between January 1, 2022 and December 31, 2023.
+Yes, you may enter in multiple categories as long as the projects were completed and constructed between January 1, 2024, and December 31, 2025.

 Can I submit an entry that has won in another contest (e.g. NKBA)?

-I am a consumer/the homeowner, can I enter the contest?
+I am a consumer or homeowner.
+Can I enter my kitchen in the contest?

 No, this contest is only open to trade professionals.

-Is it necessary to have both Sub-Zero and Wolf products in a kitchen design to enter the contest?
+Is it necessary to have both Sub-Zero and Wolf products in a kitchen design to enter?

 Do you want the entrant’s name on the entry materials?

-No. Please do not include your name on any of the renderings, floor plans, narratives, or photos, as this is a “blind” contest.
-Your name will be captured in the entry form which is not shared with the judges.
+No. Please do not include your name, or your firm’s name, on any of the renderings, floor plans, narratives, or photos, as this is a “blind” contest.
+Make sure your file names do not reveal details such as the homeowner’s address or a company name.
+Your name will be captured in the entry form, which is not shared with the judges.

 What are the photography requirements for entry?
 (Not applicable for student category.)

-A minimum of three color photographs of the completed design are required, with a maximum of 10 allowed.
+A minimum of five color photographs of the completed design are required, with a maximum of 10 allowed.
 Each file can be up to 15 megabytes at highest resolution (a minimum of 300 dpi is recommended).
 Do not include spaces or special characters (such as % or & or –), when naming the files and use .jpg or .jpeg for the file extension.
-Professional photography is not required.
-However, we do encourage professional photography as it can do a better job in highlighting your work vs. a candid shot.
+File names must not include any identifying information.
+Although professional photography is not required, we do encourage it, as it can do a better job of highlighting your work than candid shots can.
 Also, "before" shots are not required, but are welcomed.

 Do I need to submit a narrative/essay?

-No, however, we do require you to fill out answers to the questions about your design in the entry form.
-If you wish to share more information/explanation about your work, we offer an area on the entry form to do so…but this additional information/explanation is optional.
+We require you to fill out answers to the questions about your design in the entry form.
+If you wish to share additional information about your work, we offer an area on the entry form to do so—but this is optional.
+Responses do not need to be professionally written.

 Do you have any tips on how I can enhance my entries?